 Crystal Mountain is a part of the Ikon Ski Pass network.
 This allows you to buy one lift pass, and ski at all or most of the Ikon-sponsored slopes with it throughout the year, depending on the type of pass you bought.

-Crystal Mountain's slopes see on average 486 inches (191 cm) of snowfall a year.
-That is almost 40 feet a year!
+Crystal Mountain's slopes see on average 486 inches (14.8 meters) of snowfall a year.
+That is almost 40 feet every year!

 Crystal Mountain Ski Resort Elevation

 Crystal Mountain Ski Resort has a summit elevation of 7,012 feet, or 2,137 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 4,400 feet above sea level, creating a ski hill that is 2,612 feet (796 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.

 Crystal Mountain's summit elevation is higher than average.
 There are a lot of ski slopes that are much higher than this one (some stretch to 12,000 feet!), but it is not small by any stretch of the imagination.

 At Parks & Trips, we've created a proprietary Difficulty Score that attempts to show how difficult a particular ski slope is.
 We get to this number by combining a number of metrics for each resort and comparing them to its peers.
 Most of the score is based off the amount of easy-intermediate-expert slopes by acreage and the maximum vertical drop of the overall resort, but also includes a few lesser-used metrics as well.